luiscabrera77/readme-generator/README.md

 ## Contributing
-If you would like to contribute to this project, please keep in mind:
+If you would like to contribute to this project:

-Commenting your code is always a good practice!.
+**Commenting your code is always a good practice!**

 ## Tests
 No Testing framework was adopted in this project